 - 5.5.
-The community and Parish Council of Elford are in support of limited new development which will support its future vitality and viability and bring forward new housing to meet the needs of the village.
-The policy addresses development in a wider sense.
-In the context of the neighbourhood area housing, commercial, community facilities and agricultural developments will generate a significant proportion of planning applications.
-The Plan includes specific policies on these matters.
+The community and Parish Council of Elford are in support of limited new development which will avoid stagnation in the village.
 There is a desire from the residents to ensure that the village remains socially, economically and environmentally sustainable both now and in the future. - 5.6.
 The Neighbourhood Plan recognises that the village has a distinct character which would be undermined by disproportionate or inappropriate new development.
 The NDP also recognises that development should be focussed within the village settlement boundary or adjacent to it where it can make the most of its opportunities and benefits.
 Where possible, some of the development within the village will be delivered as infill (see Policy HD2 - Infill Policy for further details).
+The community wish to focus any new housing developments beyond this plan period to the north and adjacent to the village and be easily accessed to and from the A513.
+This decision came from extensive public consultation.

 - 5.7.
-Development in the countryside, not in accordance with this Plan, is typically seen as unsustainable, both at National and Local level and would be detrimental to the strategic structure of the Parish with the Village being is centre.
+Large scale development in the countryside, not in accordance with this Plan, is typically seen as unsustainable, both at National and Local level and would be detrimental to the strategic structure of the Parish with the Village being is centre.
 This type of development therefore is discouraged by the NDP. - 5.8.
 Agricultural activities are important to the local economy of the Parish and contribute to its rural characteristics.
 The NDP therefore supports appropriate agricultural development in the Parish in appropriate locations and which are in conformity with Policy LS4 of this plan.